syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Selection.md

 ## Key Navigation

-TreeView support select items with navigation through keyboard buttons.
-Behavior of key navigation in UWP is explained as follows :
+The TreeView allows to select the items through keyboard interactions.
+Behavior of key navigation in UWP platform is explained as follows:

-When the [SelectionMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectionMode.html) is `Single`, the selected item is highlighted with [FocusBorderColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FocusBorderColor.html) around the item while key navigation.
+* When the [SelectionMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~SelectionMode.html) is `Single`, the selected item is highlighted with [FocusBorderColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FocusBorderColor.html) around the item while key navigation.

-When the `SelectionMode` is `SingleDeSelect`, `Multiple` or `Extended`, the `FocusBorderColor` will set to the `CurrentItem` only on key navigation.
+* When the `SelectionMode` is `SingleDeSelect`, `Multiple` or `Extended`, the `FocusBorderColor` will set to the `CurrentItem` only on key navigation.

 ## FocusBorderColor

-[FocusBorderColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FocusBorderColor.html) used to set the border color for the current focused item.
-For Android and iOS platform, the default color is Color.Transparent and for UWP platform, the default color is Color.FromRgb(213, 213, 213)
+The [FocusBorderColor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FocusBorderColor.html) property is used to set the border color for the current focused item.
+For Android and iOS platform, the default color is `Color.Transparent` and for UWP platform, the default color is `Color.FromRgb(213, 213, 213)`.

 ## FocusBorderThickness
-[FocusBorderThickness](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FocusBorderThickness.html) used to set the border thickness for the current focused item.
-For Android and iOS platform, the default thickness is 0 and for UWP platform, the default thickness is 1.
+The [FocusBorderThickness](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FocusBorderThickness.html) property is used to set the border thickness for the current focused item.
+For Android and iOS platform, the default thickness is `0` and for UWP platform, the default thickness is `1`.

 ## Limitation